Family Stories

 10. Mary Ann Hockley b.
 24 Sep 1881 D Quarter in DUNMOW Volume 04A Page 519, bap.
 11 Dec 1881 at St Mary the Virgin, Great Dunmow

 [1] The baptism record for Alfred Hockley lists the parents as William and Charlotte Hockley (James' elder brother and his wife), but he was James and Emma's son, as he appears on census returns with this family and the GRO registration shows his mother's maiden name as PARKER.
-Both brothers had numerous children baptised at St Mary the Virgin and one imagines both couples could have attended each other's children's christenings, that the curate could have been confused over whose infant it was.
+Both brothers had numerous children baptised at St Mary the Virgin and one imagines both couples would have attended each other's children's christenings, so you can imagine how the curate could have been confused whose infant it was.

 Some of the baptisms give James' occupation as Labourer, others Painter.